 I can see myself getting closer and closer to my love, but it is not quite all a road of roses.
-There are moments in each day that I find myself taking more distance from those who I once thought could understand this love, but now I understand that we just see it on different terms.
+There are moments when I find myself taking more distance from those who I once thought could understand this love, but now I understand that we just see it on different terms.
 Such a difference is still a matter of arriving.
 I am nearing my destination, which means the distance is closing from the object of my journey at the same time that it’s growing from where and with whom I began.

 It is a tragic love affair.
 The affinity I feel for the movement of Los Angeles is endless.

-First off I love the bus in Los Angeles, but it’s part of a triangle, because there are days when I love the rail lines even more.
+First I love the bus in Los Angeles, but it’s part of a love triangle, because there are days when I love the rail lines even more.
 They are far from world class services, and they will probably always be doomed to mediocrity, but it doesn’t matter to me.
 They are the first buses and rail lines I ever rode and for that I am a lifetime subscriber.

 I couldn’t lose even if I wanted to; it happens that I also love standing on the bus as if it were a giant board surfing through L.A.’s crumbling concrete, which also makes for a great view.